Home > Blog >

 Shopify's editing flexibility can be a game-changer, but only when used with care.
 Here are the eight most common mistakes store owners make and how to avoid them:

 Many store owners forget that post-edit changes do not always auto-adjust inventory levels.
 This leads to discrepancies in stock, missing meta descriptions, and poor product descriptions or product images on listings.
+This is one of the fastest ways to create fulfillment errors that damage customer trust.

 How to avoid it: